 Attention Deficit Hyperactivity Disorder (ADHD)

-Caregivers may also find individual or family therapy with our psychotherapists of value in understanding how better to support a loved one living with ADHD, useful coping mechanisms, ways of relating to each other and encouraging their strengths.
+Individual therapy for caregivers or family therapy.
+This can help develop understanding of how better to support a loved one living with ADHD, useful coping mechanisms, ways of relating to each other and encouraging their strengths.

 Complementary therapies to eliminate lifestyle triggers.
-Osteopathic manipulation to the face and neck can alleviate chronic ear infections, sinus congestion and breathing issues, which may be affecting hearing or sleep.
-This can result in ADHD-like symptoms.
+Osteopathic manipulation to the face and neck can alleviate ear issues, sinus congestion and breathing problems, which may be affecting hearing or sleep.
 Craniosacral therapy can be relaxing, healing and restorative for the nervous system.

 Articles, blogs, videos and resources:

 How cycling bolsters children’s learning abilities.
 Winner of two world championships and three Tours de France, Greg LeMond is widely lauded as the greatest American cyclist of all time.
 He’s...